-Seeing a psychologist is often more affordable than people think.
+Seeing a psychologist might be more affordable than you think.

 Depending on your individual circumstances there are several ways that you can access psychology services including through:

-This initiative is available if your GP believes you meet particular criteria for a mental health issue.
-This can include having difficulties adjusting to changes in your life such as losing a loved one, going through a divorce or separation, being unemployed or going through a break-up.
+If your GP believes you meet particular criteria for a mental health issue you will be eligible for a Mental Health Treatment Plan.
+In addition to experiencing mental health disorders, you may be eligible if you are having difficulties adjusting to changes in your life such as losing a loved one, going through a divorce or separation, being unemployed or going through a break-up.

 It is up to your GP to decide whether you are eligible for a Medicare referral.
 If you are, they will give you a document known as a Mental Health Treatment Plan, which will enable you to claim your rebate.
 So that you don’t need to complete the paperwork yourself, at Inner Melbourne Clinical Psychology we have an online system set up that allows us to arrange your rebate for you.